Billy Goat Trail—All Sections

 • Please check Current Conditions before your trip to confirm the trail that you want to hike is open.

-Hikers scramble up a section of Billy Goat Trail-A
+Hikers scramble up a section of Billy Goat Trail Section A

 Choose Your Trail

-Located southeast of Great Falls Tavern Visitor Center, in Potomac, Maryland; The Billy Goat Trail, one of the busiest trails in the D.C. area, contains three different sections that total eight miles and provide fun and adventure for all ages.
+Located southeast of Great Falls Tavern Visitor Center, in Potomac, Maryland; The Billy Goat Trail, one of the busiest trails in the DC area, contains three different sections that total eight miles, each section begins and ends on the towpath.
+The Billy Goat Trail provides fun and adventure for all ages.

 • Start at the upstream entrance near Great Falls and end downstream near Anglers